Arkaeriit/reflet/assembler/README.md

 * `goto <name>` jumps to the given label.
 * `jmp` jumps to the address in the working register.

-Most of those macro will overwrite the register R12.
+Most of those macro will overwrite the register R12, only setlab and set+ will overwrite R11.
 If you use a macro to edit the PC, it might not work and will generate unexpected behaviors.

 ## Compilation and installation